 As per Eva, Rosie had contacted her to say she did not feel well and suspected that her husband, Yaz had something to do with it.
 Dominic said, “She (Eva) proceeded to tell me that Rosie was talking to her on her way to the movie, and she said Yaz had given her a calcium pill before she left the house and she started to feel queasy.”
 Eva further stated that Rosie had planned on calling and confronting Yaz but lost control of the wheel before she was able to do so.

-Eva reiterated the story to Rosie’s other brother, Rocky, too and Dominic, a lawyer by profession, wanted to tread cautiously.
+Eva reiterated the story to Rosie’s other brother, Rocky, and Dominic, a lawyer by profession, who wanted to tread cautiously.
 They agreed to call the coroner and request a more thorough report on their sister’s death.
 But Eva had talked about her suspicions with her neighbor, Christine DiCillo too who was a colleague of Rosie and Yaz at the hospital.
 She took the matter straight to the Highland Heights police department and Yaz was brought in for questioning on March 17, 2005.

 Yaz was very cool at the interview, suggesting that he had insisted Rosie took the calcium pills after overhearing his mother talking about osteoporosis.
 He even took officers to his home and handed over the bottle of calcium pills and other medication that his wife took.
 Yaz threw a party that evening and called Deanna at around 4: am to look after his kids for the weekend.
-He gave an excuse that a brother of a close friend in North Carolina had suffered from an accident, and he had to go to support his friend.
+He gave an excuse that the brother of a close friend in North Carolina had suffered from an accident, and he had to go to support his friend.

 Police tested the bottle of calcium pills handed over by Yaz to find the pills laced with cyanide.
 However, Yaz had fled the country by then, eventually making his way to Beruit, Lebanon, and taking on an alias, Maurice Khalife.
 The US and Lebanon did not have an extradition treaty, which made Yaz virtually untouchable to American law enforcement.

-Where is Dr. Yazeed Essa Today?
+Dr. Yazeed Essa is Behind Bars

 For 17 months, Yaz led a comfortable and exotic life in Lebanon as the FBI waited for him to make a mistake.
 The fugitive doctor had become overconfident by then, and as per the show, he openly bragged about murdering his wife and escaping American law enforcement officials.
 On October 7, 2006, Yaz boarded a plane to Cyprus under a false identity but was caught by the officials waiting there.
 The FBI had information about this trip and alerted the Cyprus authorities before Yaz’s plane landed.